erichosick/erichosick.github.com/_posts/2014-09-18-design-javascript-and-homoiconicity.md

 Our programs are indeed data-structures both in code and when instantiated on the heap.

 Our code being a data-structure gives us the ability to manipulate code just like any data-structure.
-This means we can join, cut, copy, merge, delete, search, sort, load and save code.
+This means we can join, cut, copy, merge, delete, search, sort, load and save code: even during runtime!